tomopy/tomopy/README.md

 ## About TomoPy

 TomoPy is a Python toolbox to perform data processing and image reconstruction tasks at the [Advanced Photon Source](http://www.aps.anl.gov/ "APS").
-It uses [HDF5 file format](https://github.com/data-exchange/data-exchange/ "Data Exchange") as the standard means of data exchange.
+It uses the [HDF5 file format](https://github.com/data-exchange/data-exchange/ "Data Exchange") as the standard means of data exchange.